waltergerych/RBCC/README.md

-# Bayesian Recurrent CLassifier Chains
+# Bayesian Recurrent Classifier Chains

 This is the official implementation of the method proposed in *Bayesian Recurrent Classifier Chains for Exact Multi-Label Classification*, published at **NeurIPS, 2021**.